coderefinery/mma/_episodes/02-overview.md

 most suitable tool for integrating Python and C++.

 **F2PY** is a tool for interfacing Fortan and Python.
-According to "Python Scripting for Computational Science" transfering Numpy arrays between Python and compiled Fortran code is easier with F2PY than SWIG.
+According to "Python Scripting for Computational Science" transferring Numpy arrays between Python and compiled Fortran code is easier with F2PY than SWIG.

 **Cython**: "All of this makes Cython the ideal language for wrapping external C